 - In a medium sized bowl mix the quinoa, lentils, chopped almonds, chopped green olives, torn baby spinach leaves, chili flakes, and black pepper/salt to taste until incorporated.
-Then fold in the diced avocado gently, to avoid smashing it.12 almonds, 8 green olives, 2 handfuls baby spinach, ⅓ tsp chili flakes, Salt and pepper to taste, ½ avocado
+Then fold in the diced avocado gently, to avoid smashing it.8 almonds, 6 green olives, 2 handfuls baby spinach, ⅓ tsp chili flakes, Salt and pepper to taste, ½ avocado

-- In a small bowl or plate mix the olive oil, apple cider vinegar, honey and salt.2 tbsp olive oil, 1 tbsp honey, 1 tsp apple cider vinegar, ½ tsp salt
+- In a small bowl or plate mix the olive oil, apple cider vinegar, maple syrup and salt.2 tsp olive oil, 2 tsp maple syrup, 1 tsp apple vinegar, Salt to taste

 - Serve the lentil quinoa salad with the dressing and enjoy.